vpnowell/candidate-homework/README.md

 ## Intro

-This solution was created in Visual Studio 2022 on a windows PC.
+This solution was created in Visual Studio 2022 on a Windows PC.

 You should be able to use VS 2022 Community (free version) to complete the work.